Find Affordable College Courses

 181 Yearly Graduations

 The 9th most popular school in the country for teaching students with disabilities majors who are seeking their master's degree is Pace University - New York.
 Roughly 12,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $46,978 per year, while in-state graduate students, on average, pay $33,000 per year.
-For the 2020-2021 academic year, 181 master's degrees were handed out to teaching students with disabilities majors at Pace University.
-About 66% of this group were women, and 48% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $49,550 per year, while in-state graduate students, on average, pay $28,091 per year.
+During the most recent year for which we have data, 181 people received their master's degree in teaching students with disabilities from Pace University.
+About 72% of this group were women, and 52% were students from an underrepresented racial-ethnic group.

 #10